boholder/puntgun/CONTRIBUTING.md

 Thank you for considering making this tool better.

-You'll need a [GitHub account](https://github.com/) to participate in contributing, which can be an obstacle, and I apologize for that.
+You'll need a [GitHub account](https://github.com/) to participate in contribution, which can be an obstacle, and I apologize for that.
 You can also [email me](mailto:bottleholder@anche.no) (I generally check email once a week), but it is difficult for me personally to reply to everyone appropriately,